tobeva/tobeva.com/content/en/about/_index.md

 came on board.

-At Harmonix I learned a ton about software engineering, the rigors of console game development are legendary, plus working with artists and musicians was a blast.
-I also learned a lot about project management, interaction and game design.
+At Harmonix I learned a ton about software engineering, the rigors of console game development are legendary, but I also had a blast working with the artists and musicians.
+I learned a lot about project management, game design, and designing user experiences in general.
 I've applied many lessons from the video game industry to my subsequent projects.

 For example at HHMI I created a tiled image viewer for electron microscope images.
-I made it a priority to keep the viewer running at 60Hz at all times, since that had been a requirement for console games.
-This degree of polish was not typical for research tools, but everyone seemed to appreciate the buttery smooth interaction.
+I made it a priority to keep the viewer running at 60Hz at all times, the same goal we set for the console games.
+This degree of polish was not typical for research tools, but everyone seemed to appreciate how well it ran.

 ### The Cloud

 For the last three years I've been focused on cloud-based data pipelines.
 While I still enjoy graphics, I'm very interested in continuing with cloud-based development.
-I believe the cloud has or will touch every corner of the software industry, and it's a fascinating and rapidly growing stack of technologies.
+The cloud has or will touch every corner of the software industry and it's a fascinating stack of technologies.

 One of my big takeaways from the cloud work is that the lessons learned from decades of traditional single-computer software engineering fully apply to the cloud world.
-Working on million line code bases on single machines leads to many insights and guidelines that apply just as much to cloud.
-As others have pointed out, I think the cloud is best thought of as a single large computer, where the many cloud services are like the operating system API's of old.
+The cloud is best thought of as a single large computer, where the many cloud services are like the operating system API's of old, so my lengthy experience with traditional software engineering translates over very well to the cloud world.

 ### Remote Work

 Once the COVID restrictions are over I'm happy to travel for meetings and planning discussions, but I will do the bulk of the work remotely.
 I've worked remotely from my home for over a decade for several different companies.
-If anything I'm an over-communicator and love to discuss things on chat or video.
+I love to discuss things on chat or video, so I'll be very available and visible on your project.

 ### Contact Me

-I'm interested to hear what projects you are undertaking during the remainder of 2020, in these turbulent times, and how I might be able to help.
+I'm interested to hear what projects you are undertaking during the remainder of 2020 and how I might be able to help.

 Drop me a line on email *philip @ tobeva.com* or on Twitter [@pbwinston](https://twitter.com/pbwinston).